cpske/ISP/refactoring/index.md

 - Easy to Read
 - Clarity - how easy can you understand the design, purpose, and function of the code?
-  - Code may be "easy to read" but still be hard to understand how it functions or its design.
+  - Code may be "easy to read" but still be hard to understand how it functions or its design
-  - As example, functions without side effects whose results depend only on the parameters are easier to understand.
+  - As example, functions without side effects whose results depend only on the parameters are easier to understand
-- Simplicity - code is concise, but not to the point of obfuscation
+- Simplicity - code is concise, but not to the point of making it hard to read
 - Modularity
 - Layering - internally the program structure appears to have layers.
 Lower layers provide services but don't know about higher layers, so dependencies are one-way.
   - Not all applications can be designed using layers.
 - Efficiency - your program is fast and economical in resource use.
 It doesn't hog files or connections, starts quickly, and doesn't try to do more than is required.

+Another motivation for refactoring is:

 > The fundamental challenge of programming is managing complexity.
 > Simplicity, readability, modularity, layering, design, efficiency, and elegance
 > are all time-honored ways to achieve clarity, which is the antidote to complexity.